 Methane pyrolysis is generally performed in the presence of a metal- or carbon-based catalyst.
-For example, Gazprom's methane pyrolysis plasma technology and BASF's electrically heated moving bed reactor technology use a Ni catalyst and carbon granules, respectively.
+For example, BASF's electrically heated moving bed reactor technology use a Ni catalyst and carbon granules.
 In the case of carbon catalysts, flaws, edges, and other surface defects are regarded as the active sites for methane decomposition.
 The main challenge to industrializing this process is the rapid deactivation of the catalyst due to solid carbon deposition (cokes) in low surface area carbon materials.
 On the other hand, structured carbon materials with high surface area and high pore volume allow high carbon deposition and thus improved stability, but often display a low intrinsic activity.
 This is basically due to the well-defined surface structure and low concentration of defects in structured carbons.
 Artificial surface modifications of structured carbon with acid treatments can overcome the low activity problem.
+It can also adjust the catalyst's electrical conductivity for applications in the electrothermal fluidized bed reactor (ETFB) and inductive heating reactor.